lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

     2 Any number of `element` and at least one.
     3 A `footer` rule.

 ## Transformer

 The Transformer inherites from the Parser class.
-It overrides specific methods in order to accomplish transformations in the parsed stream.
+It overrides specific rules in order to accomplish transformations in the parsed stream.
 For example :

 ```scala